-Are you ready to stock up on new cookware but don’t know where to start?
+Are you ready to stock up on new cookware but don’t know which material to buy?

 There are so many types of cookware and, unless you’re a professional chef, it’s a challenge to make sense of it all.

-- The pros and cons of each cookware type
+- The pros and cons of each cookware material

-- How to match the cookware to the cooking technique and recipe
+- How to match the cookware material to the cooking technique and recipe

 - And which cookware materials are essential, and which are nice to have